agilesolutions/agilesolutions.github.io/presentations/swot.md

 - **Problem-Solving:**
   - Ability to identify and fix technical errors and performance issues.
   - Know how to find solutions on the net and turn them into proposals to solving issues.
-- **Leadership:** You should be able to inspire, motivate, and guide other people.
+- **Leadership:** Supportive and always there to inspire, motivate, and guide other people.
 Leadership involves having the ability to influence people and help them reach their goals.
 - **Organization:** You should be able to organize your tasks and prioritize them effectively.
 Being able to manage your time and resources efficiently can help you stay focused and achieve your goals.
 - **Creativity:** Develop and turn concepts you studied into something new and valuable for the organization.
-- **Adaptibility:** You should be able to adjust to changing environments and situations quickly.
+- **Adaptibility:** Being able to adjust to changing environments and situations quickly.
 Being able to anticipate change and respond quickly can help you stay ahead of the competition and be successful.
-- **Resilience:** You should be able to handle stressful situations and recover from setbacks.
-Having the ability to stay focused and motivated in difficult times is an invaluable quality.
+- **Resilience:** Really strong at handling stressful situations and recover from setbacks.
+Always staying focused and motivated in difficult times is an invaluable quality.
 - **Commitment and responsibility:** Properly document and respect company standards.
 On holidays do proper handover, seek team members to delegate to and document.
 When you as a contract going to leave the company, do a proper handover and document everything that still needs finishing off.
 ### Weaknesses
 - **Lack of knowledge:** Not really applicable, simply do not apply for contract assignments if you feel you are lacking practical experiences.